fluttercandies/flutter_tilt/README.md

 | :-----: | :---: | :------------------------------------------------------: | :---: | :---: | :-----: |
 |   ✅   |   ✅  | [Browser compatibility][Gyroscope Browser compatibility] |  ❌  |   ❌  |   ❌   |

+> [!NOTE]
-* Currently Web uses the [Sensor API - Gyroscope], but it is not compatible with some of the major browsers, such as Safari, Firefox.
+> Currently Web uses the [Sensor API - Gyroscope], but it is not compatible with some of the major browsers, such as Safari, Firefox.
-  After that maybe replace it with [DeviceMotionEvent][].
+> After that maybe replace it with [DeviceMotionEvent][].

 ## Gesture priority 📱